Another Sunday Morning

 “You cheeky little munchkin you.
 Yes, smarty pants, I hear you” He responds whilst picking me up and placing me on top of the counter.

 I think of his eyes and the way they used to watch over me.
 His hands and the way they held me.
-It hurts to think of all the times I declined him, my mind had been so heavy with stress and self-judgement, as if I was somehow unworthy of his sexual praise.
+I don’t miss it, strangely enough, yet it hurts to think of all the times I declined him, my mind had been so heavy with stress and self-judgement, as if I was somehow unworthy of his sexual praise.
 Ugh, horrible thoughts Tessa.
 I continue writing all the way’s in which I’ve progressed since those times, attempting to hold little criticism toward myself and a bit more compassion for the girl who was, well… rather broken.
 Not his fault, I hope he knows that.
-I cannot help but wish he’d given me the opportunity to show how I’d grown, but hey, such as life I suppose?
-Gosh, all 3 of my most formative partners had left me and rebounded onto someone younger.
-I’ve never realised this until now, how incredibly confronting!
-‘Am I that boring?’
-I ask myself… ‘Maybe my pussy’s not tight enough hahaha!No, joking, I don’t think so.
-Each of them had come back only 6 months later and said they’d made a mistake.
-So I’ll call it a lack of hindsight opposed to lacking myself.
-Hmm, yes I prefer that thought’ I laugh to myself nervously.

 I stand up and walk back onto the deck as I feel a pinch of anxiety come over me, and start watching the rain land on the water below.
 Lighting up a cigarette, I think to myself ‘atleast now, I know I’ll never be that sick againFucking chronic fatigue my ass.’
 I exhale out the smoke.
-‘Atleast now, I can have these slow mornings to dance about in my birthday suit, make love on every surface and let the vinyls play away in the background.
-If only he couldsee me now’.

 A dove lands on the balustrade.
 I put my free hand out as it slowly edges along curiously before jumping onto my extended finger and looking up at me.
 I giggle, “well hello little one, you’re rather pretty don’t you think?”
 I say as if it could respond.
 The lady in the house through the trees loves feeding the birds, and it works in my favour as these doves attempt to get treats off me too.
 On they odd occasion, I feed them pumpkin seeds, but they’re rather chubby already so I restrain myself most of the time.
 The dove opens it’s wings and soars away as the rain begins to pound harder.
-I look down at my bare legs and lace g-string in amusement, before finishing my cigarette and waltzing inside.
+I look down at my bare legs and lace g-string in amusement, before finishing my cigarette and waltzing back inside.

 Next